-The final Block 59 Block Plan identifies the Subject Lands as "Prestige Employment", "General Employment", "Natural Heritage Feature" and "10 m Buffer".
-Street "F" and the extension of John Lawrie Street are also identified and will be future development on the Subject Lands.
+The final Block 59 Block Plan identifies the Subject Lands as "Prestige Employment", "General Employment", "Natural Heritage Feature", "Hydro Easement" and "10 m Buffer".
+Street "F" is also identified and will be future development on the Subject Lands.

 The final Block 59 Plan shown on Attachment 6 is generally consistent with the Block Plan dated December 10, 2019 and reflects the following modifications for areas outside of the Subject Lands: